-Somalia: Deadly explosion hits Mogadishu
+Somalia explosion: At least 75 people killed in Mogadishu

-Mogadishu, Somalia (CNN)At least 20 people were killed and many more were wounded Saturday in a massive vehicle bomb explosion at a busy junction in the Somali capital of Mogadishu, a senior police officer said.
+Mogadishu, Somalia (CNN)At least 75 people are dead after a car bomb rocked the Somali capital of Mogadishu, medical officials said Sunday.

+Medina Hospital medical official Abdikarim Yusuf told CNN that 75 people died.

+But Mogadishu Police Capt.
+Farah Osman put the death toll at 80, and said an additional 200 people were injured in the attack, the first of two bombs in the capital Saturday.

 Security forces had been tipped off about the vehicle carrying explosives and were pursuing it in the busy K5 district of the city when the explosion happened, said Col. Ahmed Hassan of the Mogadishu police.

-No one has claimed responsibility for the bombings.
-The blasts triggered a heavy security presence in the city, with security forces blocking many major roads.

-Wire service news footage showed torn-up buildings and a burning truck at the first blast site.
+Footage from the scene showed torn-up buildings and a burning truck at the first blast site.

-Men carried away a stretcher holding a person concealed by a brown material.
 A large white building collapsed into rubble and other structures appeared blackened and destroyed.

-In other instances, it was hard to determine precisely what was destroyed in the devastated streetscape.
+In other instances, it was hard to determine what was destroyed in the devastated streetscape.

 Other videos from the scene posted on social media showed a huge plume of black smoke rising from the blast site.